 Vegetation of the area of fish pond

-Low vegetation, especially grasslands are preferred.
+Low vegetation, especially grasslands is preferred.
 Woody sites are not suitable because clearing and stumping will greatly increase the cost of setting up the fish pond.

 Topography of fish pond

-: The shape of the land should allow for easy draining and filling of pond with water.
+: The shape of the land should allow for easy draining and filling of ponds with water.
 The waste must flow from a place that is higher than the pond so that the water can flow into the pond directly.
-If not, the need for water pumps would arise and this will increase the cost of the p rejects.
-However, fish pond can be constructed on a flat or level ground but lots of soil have to be removed to create the slope.
+If not, the need for water pumps would arise, increasing the cost of the p rejects.
+However, the fish pond can be constructed on flat or level ground but lots of soil have to be removed to create the slope.

-Availability of fast growing fish of fish pond
+Availability of fast-growing fish of the fish pond

-: Supplementary feeding is done to ensure rapid growth of fish and allow high stocking density.
-Artificial or compounded feeds in form of pellets are used to supplement the natural feed (planktons).
-The addition of fertilizers also promotes the rapid growth of planktons (natural fish food) in the pond.
+: Supplementary feeding is done to ensure the rapid growth of fish and allow high stocking density.
+Artificial or compounded feeds in form of pellets are used to supplement the natural feed (plankton).
+The addition of fertilizers also promotes the rapid growth of plankton (natural fish food) in the pond.

 The essential features of a standard fish pond include.

 (i) Dam: This is the large area of the pond that holds water.
 It ensures the availability of water In the pond.